kivy/pyjnius/docs/source/api.rst

 .. class:: PythonJavaClass

     Base for creating a Java class from a Python class.
-This allow to implement java interface completely in Python.
+This allows us to implement java interfaces completely in Python.

-    In reality, you'll create a Python class that mimic the list of declared :data:`__javainterfaces__`.
-When you'll give an instance of this class to Java, Java will just accept it and call the interfaces methods as declared.
+    In reality, you'll create a Python class that mimics the list of declared :data:`__javainterfaces__`.
+When you give an instance of this class to Java, Java will just accept it and call the interface methods as declared.
-    Under the hood, we are catching the call, and redirecting to use your declared Python method.
+    Under the hood, we are catching the call, and redirecting it to use your declared Python method.

     Your class will act as a Proxy to the Java interfaces.